 Examine the theory and practice of English Language Teaching and deepen your understanding of broader education-related topics on this MA Education.

-This pathway is suitable for teachers who have experience of, or interest in, the teaching of English as a Second or Foreign Language (ESL/EFL).
-You will acquire knowledge and skills in second language acquisition, teaching methodology, broader educational studies and academic skills.
+Acquire knowledge and skills in second language acquisition, teaching methodology, broader educational studies and academic skills.
+This course is suitable for teachers who have experience of, or interest in, the teaching of English as a Second or Foreign Language (ESL/EFL).

-At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+At the Institute of Education we address our teaching to suit your individual needs.
 Alongside your core modules, you will deepen your knowledge and understanding of broader education-related topics.
 The structure of the course gives you the opportunity to create and shape our programme to suit your needs and your personal career aspirations.